n-buckley/travel-tanzania/readme.md

 - [ ] Do the scroll to top in JavaScript

 Mobile stuff
-- [ ] make the hero backgroundimage scroll if on mobile (otherwise gets blown out)
+- [ ] make the hero background image scroll if on mobile (otherwise gets blown out)
 - [ ] try and get the text of the top things o do to be more easily readable on mobile